msharov/pam_autologin/README.md

 # PAM Autologin

+## Project Moved

+This project has moved to [SourceForge](https://sourceforge.net/p/pam-autologin/).
+Please update your links.
+This repository will be removed soon.

+## Description

 This module logs in automatically with saved username and password.

 Because this allows a normal login process, the saved password can be